8 Tips for Nailing a Skype Interview

 When applying for international jobs, it’s very likely that you might have to participate in a Skype interview.
 Although you’ll still be answering many of the same interview questions, there are a number of differences you need to keep in mind.
 You’ll be interacting with your interviewer face-to-face, but you’ll also have the benefit of being in your own space – whether that’s your home or another quiet place where you feel comfortable being interviewed.

-We talked to international recruiter, Martine Weron, who put together a list of things to keep in mind when engaging in a Skype interview.
+We put together a list of things to keep in mind when engaging in a Skype interview.
 Take a look!

 1. Dress the part

 Act as if you are participating in a real, face-to-face interview.
 This means no pajamas!
 You’ll want to wear professional clothes just as if you were meeting the hiring manager in person.

 Make sure that you are at your computer and logged into Skype at least 15 minutes beforehand so that you’ve got time to react to any surprise technology glitches.

 3. Consider the setting